RyKaj/Documentation/InfrastructureArchitecture/Microservice-Anti-Patterns.md

 architecture: the database pull model, HTTP pull model, batch pull model, and finally the event-based push model.
-The first three techniques pull data from each of the service databases, hence the antipattern name \"reach-in reporting.\" Since the first three models represent the problem associated with this antipattern, let\'s take a look at those techniques first to see why they lead you into trouble.
+The first three techniques pull data from each of the service databases, hence the antipattern name \"reach-in reporting."
+Since the first three models represent the problem associated with this antipattern, let\'s take a look at those techniques first to see why they lead you into trouble.